fredericdepuydt/QlimaUART/README.md

 ## Using
 It's simple.
-1. Create appliance instance of `depuydt::midea::ac::AirConditioner`.
+1. Create appliance instance of `depuydt::qlima::ac::AirConditioner`.
 2. Set serial stream interface and communication mode to `9600 8N1`.
 3. Add `setup()` and `loop()` methods to the same-named global functions of the project.
 4. Control device via `void control(const Control &control)` with optional parameters.